demetcaliskan/model-api/README.md

 # model-api

+You can check our deployed api from this link: https://default-service-xxuoeno7nq-ew.a.run.app/docs#/

 ## Dependencies

 First, you have to install the following dependencies: (you can install them using either pip, pip3 or conda)